Youchair/EllehacksWebsite2026/README.md

 # EllehacksWebsite2026
-for communication and code before the offical repo is set up
+temp repo for communication and code before the offical one is set up